mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At any time, the client can request that a monitor check its server immediately.
-(For example, after a "not master" error.
+(For example, after a "not writable primary" error.
 See `error handling`_.)
 If the monitor is sleeping when this request arrives,
 it MUST wake and check as soon as possible.
-If an ismaster call is already in progress,
+If a hello or legacy hello call is already in progress,
 the request MUST be ignored.
 If the previous check ended less than `minHeartbeatFrequencyMS`_ ago,
 the monitor MUST sleep until the minimum delay has passed,